dngoins/HololensDXTutorials/README.md

 ![](https://i.imgur.com/q48IzLq.jpg)

 **Displaying 3D like Text** - This example is a simple example of how text can be displayed in 3D utilizing [my forked DirectXTK (DirectX ToolKit) repo](https://github.com/dngoins/DirectXTK "Dwight's DirectXTK").
-The sample uses the SpriteBatch and SpriteFont classes, along with MakeSpriteFont utility to display the words "TEST WORDS" in 3D.
+The sample uses the SpriteBatch and SpriteFont classes, along with MakeSpriteFont utility to display the words "I WANT TO BE IN 3D" in 3D.